 Summary: As more people return to the office, the demand for collaboration in meeting rooms is increasing.
 Digital whiteboards are essential in enabling interaction between remote and local participants.
 Historically, this has been made possible by adding a meeting-room PC that is connected to an interactive display.
 However, most current meeting rooms do not accommodate a meeting-room PC but are instead set up for BYOD (Bring Your Own Device).
-In this blog post, we investigate various existing options that allow the same set up but with the addition of an InGlass™ interactive display for collaboration.
+In this blog post, we investigate various existing options that allow the same set up but with the addition of an InGlass™ interactive display for hybrid whiteboard collaboration.

 An optimal BYOD with an interactive display requires the following characteristics: